doverunner/multi-drm-tizentv-sample/README.md

-## PallyConTizen-AVPlay Sample
+## Multi-Drm-TizenTV-AVPlay Sample

 > The Tizen SDK provides a [PlayerAVPlayDRM](https://github.com/SamsungDForum/PlayerAVPlayDRM) sample that uses [webapis.avplay](https://developer.samsung.com/smarttv/develop/api-references/samsung-product-api-references/avplay-api.html).
 The `PlayerAVPlayDRM` sample implements the functions required for DRM playback, including the [webapis.avplay.setDrm()](https://developer.samsung.com/smarttv/develop/api-references/samsung-product-api-references/avplay-api.html#AVPlayManager-setDrm) function.
 For the `PlayerAVPlayDRM` sample, all source files are in the same path.
 In order to run the `PlayerAVPlayDRM` sample as a Tizen Studio project, you must edit the `index.html` file and change the paths to the `.js file` and `.css file`.

-> `PallyConTizen-AVPlay` Sample was implemented by referring to [Playback Using AVPlay](https://developer.samsung.com/smarttv/develop/guides/multimedia/media-playback/using-avplay.html) in `Web Application` on `Smart TV` on [Samsung developer](https://developer.samsung.com/) site.
+> `Multi-Drm-TizenTV-AVPlay` Sample was implemented by referring to [Playback Using AVPlay](https://developer.samsung.com/smarttv/develop/guides/multimedia/media-playback/using-avplay.html) in `Web Application` on `Smart TV` on [Samsung developer](https://developer.samsung.com/) site.

-#### `PallyConTizen-AVPlay` is a sample modified to reflect the above content so that it can be used in Tizen Studio.
+#### `Multi-Drm-TizenTV-AVPlay` is a sample modified to reflect the above content so that it can be used in Tizen Studio.

-- You can test it by changing the value of the `drms` variable in the `main.js` file included in `PallyConTizen-AVPlay` to `PallyCon Multi-DRM` information as follows.
+- You can test it by changing the value of the `drms` variable in the `main.js` file included in `Multi-Drm-TizenTV-AVPlay` to `DOVERUNNER Multi-DRM` information as follows.

   ```javascript
   // main.js